-Assynt Community Council, Community Care Assynt, Connect Assynt and Assynt Development Trust working together
+Local Groups working together, including: Assynt Community Council, Community Care Assynt, Connect Assynt and Assynt Development Trust

-The Supporting Communities Fund – Funding to support a community response to Covid-19.
+The Supporting Communities Fund – to support community response to Covid-19

 In March 2020, the Scottish Government announced an investment of £350 million to support local communities and households across Scotland in the context of the Covid-19 pandemic.
-These funds included the Supporting Communities Fund which was established with an initial £10 million investment and was targeted through community anchor organisations.
+These funds included the Supporting Communities Fund which was targeted at being locally distributed and administered by community anchor organisations.
 Highlands and Islands Enterprise (HIE) distributed the funds on behalf of the Scottish Government to anchor organisations within the Highlands and Islands.
-HIE aimed for a targeted approach working closely with partners and communities to identify key anchor organisations with the ability to deliver and distribute funds to the grassroots level.
+HIE aimed for a targeted approach working closely with partners and communities to identify key anchor organisations with the ability to deliver and distribute funds to grass roots level.

-HIE approached Assynt Development Trust to see if the Trust was willing to act as Assynt’s community anchor organisation for this purpose and to invite the Trust to develop an application to the fund to support the Assynt community.
-Working together with Assynt Community Council (ACC), Community Care Assynt (CCA) and Connect Assynt (CA), an expression of interest was submitted, then following further discussions a final application cost at £29,008 was submitted to HIE in mid-April 2020, which was accepted in full on 29th April 2020.
+HIE approached Assynt Development Trust to see if the Trust was willing to act as Assynt’s community anchor organisation for this purpose, and to invite the Trust to develop an application to the fund to support the Assynt community.
+Working together with Assynt Community Council (ACC), Community Care Assynt (CCA) and Connect Assynt (CA), an expression of interest was submitted, then following further discussions a final application costed at £29,008 was submitted and accepted by HIE in mid-April 2020.

-The grant funds have been able to be used with some flexibility in responding to impacts of Covid-19, but aiming to fulfil the following stated and agreed on activities and outputs across Assynt:
+The grant funds were used with some flexibility in responding to impacts of Coivd-19, but aimed to fulfill the following activities and outputs across Assynt:

 Assynt Community Council (ACC) and Community Care Assynt (CCA), who run the Assynt Centre, initiated the Assynt response to the threat of Covid-19, and both those bodies and Connect Assynt joined in partnership with ADT, as the Assynt Resilience Group, to develop and take forward the SCF project and wider work around Covid-19 response.

-The role of the ADT was to act as the community anchor organisation with the legal powers to receive the funding which it could then distribute and to be accountable to the Scottish Government for the expenditure.
+The role of ADT was to act as the community anchor organisation with the legal powers to receive the funding which it could then distribute, and to be accountable to the Scottish Government for the expenditure.

-Since its formation, Assynt Resilience Group, often working with other local partners, has delivered the following:
+Following its formation, Assynt Resilience Group, often working with other local partners, delivered the following:

 – Provision of Hand sanitiser, hand sanitiser dispensers, PPE etc. and advice to local businesses including tourism businesses.

-– Creation in the coming weeks of a Food Larder, to continue provision of food to the economically hard-hit while also reducing food waste (to be sited at Assynt Leisure Centre, in partnership with Assynt Leisure).
+– Creation of a Food Larder, to continue provision of food to the economically hard-hit while also reducing food waste (sited at Assynt Leisure Centre, in partnership with Assynt Leisure)

-Since the closure of the grant period for the SCF grant on 30th September 2020, it has been agreed to continue the Assynt Resilience Group partnership, welcoming involvement from other local organisations and individuals and aiming to address wider economic issues likely to deteriorate due to economic impacts of Covid 19.
+Since closure of the SCP grant period in September 2020, it was agreed to continue the Assynt Resilience Group partnership, welcoming involvement from other local organisations and individuals and aiming to address wider economic issues arsing due to economic impacts of Covid 19, and further cost of living and food and fuel poverty crises.

 Minutes of Meetings